vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/migrations.md

 # Migrations
-Migrations are JavaScript files that help you to deploy contracts.
-These files are responsible for our deployment tasks and the `Migration.sol` contract keep record of them.
+Migrations are JavaScript files that help you deploy contracts.
+These files are responsible for our deployment tasks, and the `Migration.sol` contract will keep a record of them (on the various networks that we have deployed to).

 In the `migrations` folder you can find the tasks for deployment.
-Truffle automatically makes `1_initial_migration.js` when you initialize project.
+Truffle automatically makes `1_initial_migration.js` when you initialize the project.

-When we open the file we will see this code
+When we open the file we will see this code:
 ```js
 var Migrations = artifacts.require("./Migrations.sol");